insure logo

 Key Takeaways

 • Renovation insurance typically covers injuries, damages, and changes in home value during and after renovation projects.
-It’s crucial to consult with your insurance company to ensure you have the right coverage.
+I

-• When using contractors, both their insurance and your coverage should be reviewed for protection during and after the project.
+• When using contractors, review both their insurance and your coverage for the needed protection during and after the project.

 What is home renovation insurance?

-Home renovation insurance, also called dwelling under renovation insurance or builder’s risk insurance or home improvement insurance, is homeowners insurance that covers your home during renovations and remodeling projects.
+Home renovation insurance, also called dwelling under renovation insurance, builder’s risk insurance or home improvement insurance, is homeowners insurance that covers your home during renovations and remodeling projects.

 This provides coverage above your standard homeowners insurance policy.
 Each policy has its own coverage limits, depending on the worth of your home and the policy you choose.